-SOURCE: US Dept of Education, National Center for Education Statistics, IPEDS Finance component (provisional data).
+SOURCE: US Department of Education, NCES, IPEDS Finance component (provisional data).

-Although the increase in self-generated funds partially offset the reduction in state funding, tuition and fees revenue to institutions is itself partially offset by institutional scholarships, fellowships, and exemptions totaling \$215M in FY 2017 (BOR).
-Furthermore, the net reduction in overall funding is coupled with a 27% increase (\$120M) from FY 09 to FY 17 in unfunded mandated costs from the state.
-Unfunded mandated costs to postsecondary education institutions totaled \$565M in FY 2017 and comprise Office of Risk Management insurance premiums, health insurance for active and retired employees, retirement costs, legislative auditor fees, civil service trainings, legacy costs and other costs.
-In FY 2017, 66 cents of every state dollar appropriated to postsecondary education is paid back to the state for mandated costs.
+Although the increase in self-generated funds partially offsets the reduction in state funding, tuition and fees revenue to institutions is itself partially offset by institutional scholarships, fellowships, and exemptions totaling \$215M in FY 2017 (BoR).
+Furthermore, the net reduction in overall funding is coupled with a 27% increase (\$120M) from FY 09 to FY 17 in unfunded mandated costs from the State.
+Unfunded mandated costs to postsecondary education institutions totaled \$565M in FY 2017 and comprise Office of Risk Management insurance premiums, retirement costs (including the Unfunded Accrued Liability [UAL]), health insurance for active and retired employees, legislative auditor fees, civil service trainings, legacy costs and other costs.
+In FY 2017, 66 cents of every state dollar appropriated to postsecondary education is paid back to the State for mandated costs.
 The Board of Regents calculates a reduction in total dollars available for operations from FY 2009 to FY 2017 of \$364M, or a decrease of 19%.
-The reduction in total means of financing and available dollars for operations after mandated costs and scholarships, coupled with the increase in students, means that institutions have been appropriated fewer funds to educate more students and perform research.
+The reduction in total means of financing and available dollars for operations after mandated costs and scholarships, coupled with the increase in students, means that institutions have been appropriated fewer funds to educate and train more students and to conduct research, and to serve their community.

-State general funds appropriated to postsecondary education have continually decreased as a result of budget reductions over the past nine years as stated above.
 Predictable and sustainable appropriations are paramount to the success of postsecondary education in the State of Louisiana if workforce needs and quality of life demands are to be addressed.
 In order to achieve a robust postsecondary education system, Louisiana must prioritize postsecondary education and identify corresponding funding commitments.